The 20 Most Common Cancer-Causing Habits

 Just like smoking itself, inhaling secondhand smoke causes lung cancer.
 It has also been linked to an increased risk of breast cancer, nasal sinus cavity cancer and nasopharyngeal cancer in adults and leukemia, lymphoma and brain tumors in children, the National Cancer Institute says.

-The Remedy Rx: Avoid secondhand smoke whenever possible.
+The Rx: Avoid secondhand smoke whenever possible.
 Researchers at Stanford University suggest moving at least six feet away from smokers to lower your exposure.

 According to the National Cancer Institute, drinking alcohol can increase your risk of cancer of the mouth, throat, esophagus, larynx, liver, and breast.
 The more you drink, the higher your risk of getting cancer.

-The Remedy Rx: Health experts, including the American Cancer Society, recommend moderate drinking: No more than two alcoholic drinks a day for men, and one for women.
+The Rx: Health experts, including the American Cancer Society, recommend moderate drinking: No more than two alcoholic drinks a day for men, and one for women.